politas180/MCP-Agent/README.md

   - Usage: Ask questions like "Tell me about quantum computing from Wikipedia" or "What does Wikipedia say about the Roman Empire?"
   - Returns article summaries with links to full articles

-- **Weather**: Get current weather and forecast for a location
+- **Weather**: Get real-time weather and forecast for a location
   - Usage: Ask questions like "What's the weather in London?" or "Get me the forecast for Tokyo"
-  - Returns current conditions and a 5-day forecast
+  - Returns current conditions and forecast by scraping OpenWeather
+  - No API key required - works with any location available on OpenWeather

 - **Calculator**: Evaluate mathematical expressions
   - Usage: Ask questions like "Calculate 2^10 * 5" or "Solve the equation x^2 + 2x + 1"